Walter Ritchie

 Walter Ritchie (1919–1997) was a British sculptor.

 Biography

-Ritchie was one of the last living pupil of Eric Gill at Pigotts near High Wycombe before the Second World War Eric Gill died in 1940.
+Ritchie was one of the last living pupils of Eric Gill at Pigotts near High Wycombe before the Second World War.
+Eric Gill died in 1940.
 Many of his public works were in stone, wood, metal and brick relief, as many of his commissions were for public buildings it depended on how much money was available to what materials were used and a lot of schools and public building chose brick as they could get more for the money, but some have suffered loss from building redevelopment.

 Sir Herbert Read took an interest in the young sculptor and tried to introduce him to the London social life where he would be assured commissions.
 Instead, Ritchie chose to stay at home in Kenilworth which he had moved to in 1940 because of the Coventry Blitz.